mccright/rrl/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/4729940/the-lost-book-of-adana-moreau
 By [Michael Zapata](https://www.michaelzapata.com/about.html), on the [Shipman Agency site](https://www.theshipmanagency.com/michael-zapata) and on [LinkedIn](https://www.linkedin.com/in/michael-zapata-0754914)  ( – )

 Reading Notes:  This book is another huge winner --> you should read it.
 I started this book yesterday morning and am writing this text after having finished around noon today -- it is the kind of book that quickly drew me in and kept me engaged with the characters -- and engaged with the writing itself.
 As this story crosses centuries and cultures I thought initially it did so via elements of what I believe is often called *[magical realism](https://en.wikipedia.org/wiki/Magic_realism)*.
 Zapata builds each sub-plot around a dense structure of realistic detail while injecting what at first seemed like *magical or fantastical elements.*  But the more that I thought about the details, I now believe that he just has *magical* skills -- hugging complex and diverse realities as a master story-teller and a master literary craftsman.
 As a reader the book seems to *argue* that the reality that our decisions result in impacts far, far beyond their immediate context.
 The story incorporates themes of family, diaspora, immigration, exile, and the way we characterize cultures/societies not our own and how we treat each other first-hand, as well as ideas that support the existance of multiple *parallel* worlds that are described by quantum physics (*if you find this last idea an interesting concept and want to read more fiction incorporating it, see Neal Stephenson's "[Anathem](https://mccright.github.io/rrl/Books/#anathem_neal_stephenson)" and if you are intrigued by the idea(s) and want to learn more, see Neal Stephenson's [acknowledgments](https://www.nealstephenson.com/acknowledgments.html) page starting at "Philosophical and Scientific Ideas."*).
 Jason Heller's review of this book, "[Multiple Universes Fill The Pages Of 'The Lost Book Of Adana Moreau'](https://www.npr.org/2020/02/05/802654221/multiple-universes-fill-the-pages-of-the-lost-book-of-adana-moreau)" is better than anything that I could write about this book -- see it if you want to know more.
+This is my second book after listening to "[Caste](#caste_isabel_wilkerson)" by [Isabel Wilkerson](https://en.wikipedia.org/wiki/Isabel_Wilkerson) and I think her research and writing is an excellent preparation for reading Zapata's novel, which explores some of the same social territory across generations.

 [Overdrive Summary](https://www.overdrive.com/media/4866858/the-lost-book-of-adana-moreau):
 >In 1929 in New Orleans, a Dominican immigrant named Adana Moreau writes a science fiction novel.
 The novel earns rave reviews, and Adana begins a sequel.
 Then she falls gravely ill.
 Just before she dies, she destroys the only copy of the manuscript.